The Hunt For Red October – Book and Movie Review

 The Hunt For Red October: The Game

-Three video games based on The Hunt For Red October were released in the eighties and nineties, but they are obsolete now.
+Games companies released three video games based on The Hunt For Red October in the eighties and nineties, but they’re obsolete now.

 More interesting is the board game, which is really a naval wargame with the Soviet Navy fighting against the US Navy and its NATO allies.